abedoya-norena/lab-more-project-setup-Public/README.md

 In general, scraping public webpages is often legal, although using an official API is usually more reliable and efficient.
 ```

+This example is useful because it shows the agent can summarize a project and reason about broader implications.

 ### Personal Website

 This example demonstrates how the tool can interpret and summarize the contents of a non-Python project.